rpy2/rpy2/doc/source/overview.rst

 - the use of the module simple from both a Python or R user's perspective

-- minimize the need for knowledge about R, and the need for tricks are workaround.
+- minimize the need for knowledge about R, and the need for tricks and workarounds.

-- the possibility to customize a lot only with Python (without having to go to C-level).
+- the possibility to customize a lot while remaining at the Python level (without having to go down to C-level).

 :mod:`rpy2.robjects` implements an extension to the interface in